-Accepting Anthroposophical doctrines means accepting as real things that are neither proven by science
+Accepting Anthroposophical doctrines means accepting things that are neither proven by science

 nor included in the creeds of large, established religions.